PragalfJose/TestCode/README.md

   * Wait for semaphore from main thread.
   * If semaphore is posted, generate a random number and write it to a shared file.
   * Uses mutex for file writing since it is a shared memory.
-  * Lock mutex before writing and unloack after writing.
+  * Lock mutex before writing and unlock after writing.
   * Increment a data Count.

 Consumer Thread